Christie Matherne, Credit Card Writer

 Of all the things you can do to earn more credit card points, getting the right credit card is the most important.
 Remember that not all credit card points are created equal.
 Some credit card points are worth more than others, so it’s a good idea to assess each rewards program on a deeper level than the number of points they give.

 It’s also important to consider your own spending habits and lifestyle.
-For example, if you don’t travel much, lots of points with great travel redemption value won’t be of much use to you.
-And a credit card that gives 5% back on groceries won’t do much for someone who goes out to eat most of the time.
-On the other hand, if more than one card would suit your spending habits, consider getting multiple rewards cards and using the Island Approach to optimize rewards in your highest spending categories.
+Figuring out your largest spending categories is a good place to start.
+For example, travel rewards credit cards with lots of points and great travel redemption value are great options for someone who travels frequently.
+Alternatively, the best credit cards for groceries will serve you well if you do most of your spending on groceries.
+On the other hand, if you go out to eat most of the time, the best credit cards for restaurants will make for better options.
+In case more than one card would suit your spending habits, consider getting multiple rewards cards and using the Island Approach to optimize rewards in your highest spending categories.
+Or, if there are no significant differences between your main spending categories, you could get a flat-rate cash back credit card.

 Read the rewards program rules